By Kelli Zeigler

 Additional Wedding Advice:

-Merry Brides on Twitter.
+You can catch some great wedding planning advice at Merry Brides on Twitter.
 Stop by for some quick planning ideas.